 Guessing what color your baby’s eyes will be is a fun and exciting prospect.
 Will she have Dad’s eye color?
 Will he have Mom’s eye color?
 Perhaps they will be born with neither!
-The truth is, your child’s eye color may change several times before it becomes set as one hue.
+Your child’s eye color may change several times before it becomes set as one hue.
 A good rule of thumb is that your newborn’s eyes will typically go from light to dark, and most of this change will happen in the first 6-9 months.
 By the end of the first year, you’ll have a pretty good idea of their eye color, although there can still be subtle changes in the shade until about age three.
-But let’s dig a little deeper about when and why your baby’s eyes change color!
+But let’s dig deeper about when and why your baby’s eyes change color!

 When will my baby’s eyes change color?

-Black, Asian or Hispanic babies have more melanin and are therefore more likely to be born with brown eyes that will stay.
-Caucasian newborns, on the other hand, are often born with blue or gray eyes that will darken over the first year.
+Black, Asian, or Hispanic babies have more melanin and are, therefore, more likely to be born with brown eyes that will stay.
+Caucasian newborns, on the other hand, are often born with blue or gray eyes that will darken over the first year.1

 For Caucasian babies, anywhere from three to nine months after birth, your baby’s eyes will change color.
 Their final hue isn’t set until two or three years of age for some babies, but this is rarer.
-Here are some fun facts about how eye color breaks down among the world’s population, according to worldatlas.com:
+Here are some fun facts about how eye color breaks down among the world’s population:2

 - 70%-80% of the world’s population has brown eyes

 - Around 8% to 10% of the world has blue eyes

 - 5% have hazel eyes